 Author: Tom Y. Sawyer

-A comprehensive and indispensible guide to developing business models for entrepreneurs
+A comprehensive and indispensable guide to developing business models for entrepreneurs

-In the book, ‘Financial Modeling for Business Owners and Entrepreneurs’, Tom Y. Sawyer takes out all the complexities in developing tailored financial models for small and medium sized businesses using the Excel application.
+In the book, ‘Financial Modeling for Business Owners and Entrepreneurs’, Tom Y. Sawyer takes out all the complexities in developing tailored financial models for small and medium-sized businesses using the Excel application.
 The detailed book blends intuitive business principles with systematic techniques for planning and modeling businesses using Excel, with the aim of solving specific business problems.
-It is skillfully crafted as a practical guide for business owners and entrepreneurs to analyze their entire business into operational and functional components that can be quantitatively modeled in the most clear and direct manner.
+It is skillfully crafted as a practical guide for business owners and entrepreneurs to analyze their entire business into operational and functional components that can be quantitatively modeled in the clearest and direct manner.